gpuweb/gpuweb/proposals/compatibility-mode.md

 ## WebGPU Spec Changes

+### Adapters

-When calling `GPU.requestAdapter()`, passing `featureLevel = "compatibility"` in the `GPURequestAdapterOptions` will indicate to the User Agent to select the Compatibility subset of WebGPU.
-Any Devices created from the resulting Adapter on supporting UAs will support only Compatibility mode.
-Calls to APIs unsupported by Compatibility mode will result in validation errors.
+When calling `GPU.requestAdapter()`, passing `featureLevel: "compatibility"` in the `GPURequestAdapterOptions` will indicate to the User Agent a request to select the Compatibility subset of WebGPU.
+If the request is honored by the UA, the resulting adapter will be a "Compatibility-defaulting" Adapter.
+When calling `adapter.requestDevice()` on a Compatibility-defaulting Adapter, the default set of capabilities (features and limits) is more restrictive than on a Core-defaulting Adapter.

-Note that a supporting User Agent may return a `featureLevel = "compatibility"` Adapter which is backed by a fully WebGPU-capable hardware adapter, such as D3D12, Metal or Vulkan, so long as it validates all subsequent API calls made on the Adapter and the objects it vends against the Compatibility subset.
+A Compatibility-defaulting Adapter may be able to create devices with more capabilities than the default Compatibility subset (as requested via `requiredFeatures`/`requiredLimits`).

+A Compatibility-defaulting Adapter may even be "Core-capable"; if it is, it lists `"webgpu-core"` as a supported feature.
+Requesting `requiredFeatures: ["webgpu-core"]` increases all capabilities to at least the Core defaults (ignoring any limit requests which are worse than Core).

+The spec is modified so that *all* Core-capable Adapters (including Core-defaulting Adapters) list `"webgpu-core"` as a feature, and all device requests to Core-defaulting Adapters automatically enable the `"webgpu-core"` feature.

 ```webidl
 partial interface GPUAdapter {